fyellin/PuzzleSolver/README.md

 A `ClueList` gathers together a set of clues and creates information them as a set.

 For the `EquationSolver`, there is a convenience function that lets you copy and paste the equations from the puzzle and directly generate a clue list.

     clue_list = ClueList(sequence_of_clues)

 #### Subclassing ClueList

 There are a few reasons to subclass `ClueList`:

 * In most puzzles, the first digit of an answer cannot be zero.
-In some puzzles, there may be further restrictions.
+In some puzzles, there may be further constraints.
-* The user can override `is_zero_allowed(location)` if there are alternative restrictions.
+    * The user can override `is_zero_allowed(location)` if there are alternative constraints.
 The default implementation returns `True` when the location is not the starting location of any clue.

-* Some puzzles may have other restrictions on digits.
+    * Some puzzles may have other constraints on digits.
 The user can override `get_allowed_regexp(location)` to indicate the allowable values.
 The default implementation calls `is_zero_allowed(location)` above and returns either `"."` or `"[^0]"` on a `true` or `false` result, respectively.